miguilimzero/filament-auto-panel/README.md

 #### Soft Deletes

-The package detects if the table has soft deletes or not by checking if it has the `SoftDeletes` trait, by checking if `bootSoftDeletes` method exists in the model.
+The package detects if the table has soft deletes or not by checking if it has the `SoftDeletes` trait, by checking if `getDeletedAtColumn` method exists in the model.
 If soft deletes is detected, it will append the `TrashedFilter` to the table filters.

 #### Primary Key